njraladdin/asin-product-details-scraper/project.md

 TODO:
 - use amazon india instead, done
 - issues with installing requirements, done
-- output in CSV / xlsx
+- output in CSV, done